Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 # Scale Functions

 ### setGraphicSize(obj:String, multX:Float, multY:Float = 0)
-Sets the Graphic size
+Sets the Graphic size by pixel

 - `obj` - Object from PlayState or Lua Sprite
 - `multX` - Horizontal multiplier, default value is 1
 - `multY` - Vertical multiplier, default value is 1

 ### scaleObject(obj:String, multX:Float, multY:Float = 0)
-Works identically to setGraphicSize
+Sets the Object size by `.scale`

 ### updateHitbox(obj:String)
 Use this to update the hitbox in case you change the sprite's scale manually or via a tween.